b3b00/InteractiveCLI/README.md

 ```

-Methods for `Prompt`should be enough clear to be used.
+Methods for `Prompt`should be self explicative enough.